ajwdd/StockEval/README.md

 ## 🌐 Overview

-A suite of two investment tools, a stock price forecaster and sentiment analysis.  **Still under development**,  this suite is built to be as accurate and in-depth as possible for low-resource machines.
+A suite of two investment tools, a stock price forecaster and sentiment analysis.
+This suite is built to be as accurate and in-depth as possible for low-resource machines.

 ## 🚀 Features

-### 📈 µForecast - Currently inaccurate and under development
+### 📈 µForecast

 - Predicts the closing stock price for the next day.
 - Provides information on whether the predicted price will go up or down.
 - Calculates the percentage change from the last close.

-### 📊 µSentiment - Working
+### 📊 µSentiment

 - Fetch news from multiple finance news RSS feeds.
 - Filter relevant news articles based on stock symbols and company names.